apache/incubator-kie-kogito-operator/README.md

 Running Kogito operator in remote debug on VSCode and GoLand is very similar to above procedure.
 Please follow these article to the setup remote debugger on [VSCode](https://dev.to/austincunningham/debug-kubernetes-operator-sdk-locally-using-vscode-130k) and [GoLand](https://dev.to/austincunningham/debug-kubernetes-operator-sdk-locally-in-goland-kl6)

 ## Guide for Kogito Developers
+If you are a new developer looking for information on how to start working on the operator, please take a look at [this guide](docs/GUIDE_FOR_KOGITO_DEVS.md#introduction).

-If you made changes in the core/runtimes part of the Kogito and want to test your changes against the operator.
-Please follow this [guide](docs/GUIDE_TO_KOGITO_DEVS.md) to test your changes.
+If you made changes in the core/runtimes part of the Kogito and want to test your changes against the operator, please follow [this guide](docs/GUIDE_FOR_RUNTIMES_DEVS.md#guide-for-coreruntimes-team-to-smoke-test-local-changes-on-openshiftk8s-cluster) to test your changes.

 ## Releasing Kogito Operator